News from the Department (2022)

 - Save the date!
 Derek will kick off the Fall 2022 Science on Tap lectures on Tuesday, September 20, 2022, with topic DART--NASA's mission to crash a spacecraft into a 525-foot-wide asteroid on September 26, 2022 (the crash is just a few days later!).
 Science on Tap sessions will be at The Hall CP, 4656 Hotel Drive, College Park, MD 20742.
 Doors open at 6 p.m.
 Talks start at 6:30 p.m.

-- A paper with co-authors Derek Richardson and former grad students Ron Balloz and Kevin Walsh -- Yun Zhang's Nature Communications article on the interior structure of Bennu (spoiler alert: it's a very loose rubble pile) -- has been chosen as an Editor Highlight.
-Not only did this get a feature in today's Maryland Today, but there is additional information in a UMD press release from Aerospace Engineering.
+- A paper by Yun Zhang with co-authors Derek Richardson and former grad students Ron Balloz and Kevin Walsh -- Inferring interiors and structural history of top-shaped asteroids from external properties of asteroid (101955) Bennu on the interior structure of Bennu (spoiler alert: it's a very loose rubble pile) -- has been chosen as an Editor Highlight.
+Not only did this get a feature in today's Maryland Today, but there is additional information in a UMD Aerospace Engineering release UMD Researcher Helps Unlock Secrets of Bennu.
 Yun continues to be a close collaborator with Astronomy, as is most of the author list.

 - Astronomy Associate Professor Eliza Kempton and Assistant Professor Thaddeus Komacek were part of a research team that today announced an exciting new discovery.
 NASA's James Webb Space Telescope, whose first images were released just last month, has now captured clear evidence of carbon dioxide in the atmosphere of a planet outside of our solar system.

 This observation of WASP-39 b, a gas giant planet orbiting a sun-like star 700 light-years away, provides important insights into the composition and formation of the planet.
 It also "shows us that Webb is delivering on its promise of being a transformational facility for astronomical observations," Kempton said.
-Read the CMNS Release and University Release.
+Read the CMNS release NASA's Webb Telescope Detects First Evidence of Carbon Dioxide in Exoplanet Atmosphere and University release UMD Astronomers Part of Webb Telescope Team That Found First Evidence of Carbon Dioxide in Exoplanet Atmosphere.

 - A. Surjalal Sharma, a research scientist in astronomy, co-authored a commentary in PNAS Nexus that calls for a more strategic and interdisciplinary approach to pursuing wildfire research and protecting vulnerable communities.

 The study, co-authored by 87 fire experts from a breadth of disciplines, highlights the obstacles for fire science and provides guidance for investing in future research.
 The commentary is a follow-up to a five-day innovation lab, sponsored by the National Science Foundation, which brought together diverse research communities in May 2021 to develop a roadmap for new research directions.
-Read the CMNS Release.
+Read the CMNS release Wildfire Experts Provide Guidance for New Research Directions.

 - Claire Guépin begins a permanent civil service research position in February 2023 as a "Chargée de recherche CNRS" at LUPM in Montpellier, France.
 After departing UMD this fall, she will be postdoc in Chicago with a fellowship with the Fermi Institute at UChicago.
 Please congratulate Claire on her very well-earned new positions!